umalingaswami/Ecommerce-SpringBootProject/.swm/functional-doc-for-admincontroller.g3iqz25s.sw.md

 ---
-title: Functional doc for UserController
+title: Functional doc for  AdminController
 ---
 # explain about this document